santattech/go_api/README.md

 # REST API with GO
-Perform CRUD operations, but U is missing.
+Perform CRUD operations, but CUD is in progress.

 ### Prerequisite
 You will need to install GO.
 Check your GO version.